airnandez/numpandas/README.md

 # README

 ## Overview
 This repository contains a set of tutorials prepared for helping students get started analysing data using tools of the Python ecosystem.

-Each tutorial is presented as an independent Python notebook and familiarity with Python is expected to follow them.
-We recommend to study them in the following order:
+Each tutorial is presented as an independent Python notebook: familiarity with Python is expected to follow them.
+We recommend to study the tutorials in the following order:

 |     |  Notebook             | Google Colab   | Binder   |